adilahmed31/CS506SeleniumDemo/README.md

 # CS506SeleniumDemo
-# Slides, Scripts and Assignment Solutions for TA lecture given as part of CS 506 - Software Engineering at UW-Madison
+ Slides, Scripts and Assignment Solutions for TA lecture given as part of CS 506 - Software Engineering at UW-Madison
- Selenium WebDriver Script Examples

  Instructions (For Google Chrome):